Maximum Mean Discrepancy for Generalization in the Presence of Distribution and Missingness Shift

 \subsection{Carbon Emission Estimation}

-The experiments in this section are designed to answer question (3).
-Carbon Emission Estimation is an internal project that seeks to estimate companies' carbon emissions using various sets of features including environmental, social and governance (ESG) data, industry segmentation data, fundamental financial data, and country and regional data.
+The experiments in this section are designed to answer question (3): when the downstream model cannot learn an intermediate representation, do any of the MMD models still work?
+Carbon Emission Estimation \citep{Han21} is an internal project that seeks to estimate companies' carbon emissions using various sets of features including environmental, social and governance (ESG) data, industry segmentation data, fundamental financial data, and country and regional data.
 In total, there are about 1,000 features.
 One challenge of the project is the missingness shift between labeled and unlabeled data.
 The labeled data usually has more complete feature information, while unlabeled data has many missing values in different sets of features.
 As a result, a model trained on the labeled data would generate poor results on the unlabeled data due to the much larger missing rates in various features.
 We could not take the approach of dropping all features that are sometimes missing as nearly all features in this dataset can be missing.
 To overcome this challenge, we propose using data augmentation where we generate masks for the labeled data to mimic the missingness patterns in unlabeled data.

 In this case, the downstream predictive model is a tree-based model without representation learning ability, so only MMD Mask can be applied here.
 We trained a masker model to generate masks for labeled data based on all available features by matching the MMD statistics between the labeled and unlabeled data.
 As a baseline, we also tried using a simple mask model that randomly sampled masks from unlabeled data conditioned on industry.
 The downstream carbon estimation model was then trained on the masked labeled data with 10 masks sampled from the mask model plus the original training data.
 We denote MMD Model as the downstream model trained on data masked by masks from the MMD Mask model, and Simple Model as the downstream model trained on data masked by masks from the simple mask model.